 Pimavanserin – Major Depressive Disorder

-Pimavanserin is a proprietary small molecule that we have advanced to Phase II development for major depressive disorder (MDD).
+Pimavanserin is a proprietary small molecule that we are advancing to Phase 3 development for major depressive disorder (MDD).
 Pimavanserin is a selective serotonin inverse agonist (SSIA) preferentially targeting 5-HT2A receptors.
 Its distinct mechanism of action targets serotonergic 5-HT2A receptors that may play a role in depression.

-According to the National Institute of Mental Health, MDD affects approximately 16 million adults in the United States and is the leading cause of disability in people age 15 to 44.
+According to the National Institute of Mental Health, MDD affects approximately 16 million adults in the U.S., with approximately 2.5 million adults treated with adjunctive therapy.
 MDD is a condition characterized by depressive symptoms, such as a depressed mood or a loss of interest or pleasure in daily activities for more than two weeks, as well as impaired social, occupational or other important functioning.
-The majority of people who suffer from MDD do not respond to initial antidepressant therapy.
+The majority of people who suffer from MDD do not respond adequately to initial antidepressant therapy.

 In April 2019, we initiated the Phase 3 CLARITY program to evaluate the efficacy and safety of pimavanserin as adjunctive treatment in patients with MDD who have an inadequate response to standard antidepressant therapy with either a selective serotonin reuptake inhibitor (SSRI) or a serotonin norepinephrine reuptake inhibitor (SNRI).